-The Standards Committee is valuable and vital to the Market because it keeps the market what it was and is intended to be - a source of art and craft made by the persons making, selling, and promoting them.
+The Standards Committee is valuable and vital to the Market because it keeps and the Standards Committee has worked to tighten and clarify our guide lines the market what it was and is intended to be - a source of art and craft made by and rules. the persons making, selling, and promoting them.